Goth Girl and the Ghost of a MouseAges 8 to 11

 Ada Goth is the only child of Lord Goth.
 The two live together in the enormous Ghastly-Gorm Hall.
 Lord Goth believes that children should be heard and not seen, so Ada has to wear large clumpy boots so that he can always hear her coming.
 This makes it hard for her to make friends and, if she's honest, she's rather lonely.

-Continue this deliciously dark series with Goth Girl and the Fete Worse Than Death and Goth Girl and the Wuthering Fright.
+Though they can be enjoyed in any order, continue this deliciously dark series with Goth Girl and the Fete Worse Than Death and Goth Girl and the Wuthering Fright.

 This solo venture is a cracking combination of rollicking mystery adventure and ghost story, beautifully illustrated and written with an outright humour aimed at children and a sly, literary wit aimed at parents reading aloud